Seattle's Child

 4. Players read (silently), the paper they received, then draw a picture of what it says.

-5. Players fold over the original writing, and pass the paper to the next player.
+5. Players fold over the original writing and pass the paper to the next player.

 6. Players look at the picture newly passed to them, write what it represents, fold over the original picture, and pass the paper along.

-7. Continue passing the paper along adding pictures or words until there’s no more room on it.
-Then it’s time to unfold the paper and view the results.
+7. Continue passing the paper along, adding pictures or words until thereās no more room on it.
+Then, itās time to unfold the paper and view the results.

 Charades

 Charades is a classic for a reason.
-The team miming game can easily accommodate a variety of people of different abilities.
-Even if you aren’t up for miming, you can guess or heckle.
-And if you are too young to understand what’s going on, it’s still kind of entertaining.
+The team-miming game can easily accommodate a variety of people of different abilities.
+You can guess or heckle even if you arenāt up for miming.
+And if you are too young to understand whatās going on, itās still kind of entertaining.

-Player ability requirements: understanding the rules.
+Player ability requirements: Understanding the rules.
 Preliterate children can join in with assistance.

-Materials: Pencils, scrap paper, timepiece.
+Materials: Pencils, scrap paper, timepiece

 1. Players divide into two teams.
 Each team comes up with a list of words or phrases for the other team to act out.
 The person with the best handwriting writes each chosen word on a piece of paper.

 3. Each player should have at least one turn.
-(If you have uneven numbers, then someone should do two turns.)
+(If you have uneven numbers, someone should do two turns.)
 The team with the best record of communicating in a given time wins.

 Another game of many names.
-I have heard it called “Questions,” or “Twenty Questions.”
+I have heard it called āQuestionsā or āTwenty Questions.ā

 Number of players: At least 4, but more is better.

-Player ability requirements: the ability to read.
-I have played this game successfully with a group that included first and second graders.
+Player ability requirements: The ability to read.
+I have played this game successfully with a group that included first and second-graders.

-Materials: scrap paper, at least 2 pencils
+Materials: Scrap paper, at least 2 pencils

-The team member with the most legible handwriting writes the cards for the other team.
+2. The team member with the most legible handwriting writes the cards for the other team.

-3. The team with the best record of identifying the noun wins.
+4. The team with the best record of identifying the noun wins.

 Dictionary Game

 When I was a kid, we used to play this game using a gigantic Oxford English Dictionary.
-These days you can gorge on words online.
-Googling “Browse dictionary” is a good way to obtain an alphabetical list of random words, just like in an old paper book.
+These days, you can gorge on words online.
+Googling āBrowse dictionaryā is an excellent way to obtain an alphabetical list of random words, just like in an old paper book.

 Number of players: At least 4, but more is better.

-Player ability requirements: probably best for late elementary schoolers and older.
+Player ability requirements: Probably best for late elementary schoolers and older.

-Materials: scrap paper and pencils for all
+Materials: Scrap paper and pencils for all

-3. The word-reader then mixes up the real and guessed definitions and reads them out in turn.
-4. Players vote on which they think the true definition is.
+3. The word-reader then mixes up the actual and guessed definitions and reads them out in turn.

-5. The more votes a definition gets, the more points go to the player who came up with it.
-Unless it’s the real definition.
+5. The more votes a definition gets, the more points go to the player who created it.
+Unless itās the actual definition.
 Then nobody gets any points.

 Store-bought games